chicolucio/chicolucio.github.io/_pages/home.md

   overlay_filter: 0.60 # same as adding an opacity of 0.5 to a black background
 ---

-I'm a science communicator and data scientist proficient in Python, with extensive experience in libraries such as Pandas, Matplotlib, Scikit-Learn and Plotly.
+I'm a data scientist and science communicator proficient in SQL and Python, with extensive experience in libraries such as Pandas, Matplotlib, Scikit-Learn and Plotly.

-I regularly contribute to [Ciência Programada](https://cienciaprogramada.com.br/){: .btn .btn--success}, a science communication project I launched that utilizes Python programming.
-The project website is written in Brazilian Portuguese.

 I am currently a **Python and Data Science instructor** at Hashtag Treinamentos, a leading company in the online education sector in Brazil.
 In this role, I leverage my extensive experience in Python programming to facilitate impactful learning experiences.

+I regularly contribute to [Ciência Programada](https://cienciaprogramada.com.br/), a science communication project I launched that utilizes Python programming.
+The project website is written in Brazilian Portuguese.

 Prior to this, I was a **Data Scientist** at NECTO Systems, working on projects for Uber.
 I also spent a decade in the education industry, where I founded a research group